m0dhp/rpidatv/bin/readme.txt

-Updated 30 June 2017 DGC
+Updated 22 July 2017 DGC

 During install or update, some binaries are downloaded from github, and some are compiled from source.
 Details: